MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/logical-operations-conditional-statements.md

 > [!NOTE]
 > The logical expression must be enclosed by percentage signs (**%**).
 The percentage sign is used as a special character to denote variables and expressions.
 You can find more information regarding percentage notation in [Use variables and the % notation](../variable-manipulation.md).

 To handle more demanding validation scenarios, use multiple logical operators and parentheses.
-Parentheses allow you to change the order of operations to achieve the desired functionality.
+Parentheses allow you to change the order of operations and work the same way as in algebra and programming languages.

-In the following example, a dialog prompts users to select one or more files.
+In the following example, the flow displays a dialog that prompts users to select one or more files from their desktop.
 The **If** action checks whether the user has pressed **Cancel** in the dialog or selected more than 100 files.

 ![Screenshot of a flow that checks the limitations for file selection.](media/logical-operations-conditional-statements/file-selection-flow.png)

+The first part of the expression on the left of the **OR** operator returns **True** when users press **Cancel** in the dialog.
+In this case, there are no selected files to process, so the flow has to stop.

+The second part of the expression returns **True** when users select **Open**, but the files are more than 100.
+This condition ensures that users can't select too many files and prevents the flow from running too long.

 If one of these conditions (or both) is valid, the flow will stop and display a dialog informing the user about the implemented limitations.